 The victim may be able to claim compensation in a few different ways: From the at-fault motorist’s insurance company or from the uninsured or underinsured motorist insurance (UM / UIM) on the cyclist’s own auto policy.
 Children who are injured on a bicycle may be entitled to payments from their parents’ UM or UIM coverage.
 A skilled lawyer can negotiate with the insurance companies to seek maximum financial damages.

 Hit By a Car While Biking?
-Talk to Our Goldsboro Injury Lawyers
+Talk to Our Goldsboro Bike Injury Lawyers

 If you or a loved one was hit by a car while cycling, you’ll need quality legal assistance to help you to get the compensation you deserve.
-At Strickland, Agner & Associates, we have extensive experience with negotiating injury settlements for people hurt in accidents in the Goldsboro area.
+At Strickland Agner Pittman, we have extensive experience with negotiating injury settlements for people hurt in accidents in the Goldsboro area.
 We are prepared to handle every legal issue associated with the case, so that you can focus on recovering from your injury with peace of mind.
 Your wellbeing is most important to us.

 We collect no fees until you receive compensation.
 Contact us now for a free claim review.